Healthdirect Free Australian health advice you can count on.

 • Worsening pain that needs more medication than you are currently taking.

-What does the operation involve?
+What does the procedure involve?

 Your gynaecologist will make a small cut, usually on or near your belly button, so they can insert an instrument in your abdominal cavity to inflate it with gas (carbon dioxide).
 They will make several small cuts on your abdomen so they can insert tubes (ports) into your abdomen.
-Your gynaecologist will insert surgical instruments through the ports along with a telescope so they can see inside your abdomen and perform the operation.
+Your gynaecologist will insert surgical instruments through the ports along with a telescope so they can see inside your abdomen and perform the procedure.

 If the video doesn't load, try this Laparoscopic Hysterectomy.

-How can I prepare myself for the operation?
+How can I prepare myself for the procedure?

 If you smoke, stopping smoking now may reduce your risk of developing complications and will improve your long-term health.

 Try to maintain a healthy weight.
 You have a higher risk of developing complications if you are overweight.
-Regular exercise should help to prepare you for the operation, help you to recover and improve your long-term health.
+Regular exercise should help you prepare for the procedure, help you recover and improve your long-term health.
 Before you start exercising, ask the healthcare team or your GP for advice.

-Speak to the healthcare team about any vaccinations you might need to reduce your risk of serious illness while you recover.
-When you come into hospital, practise hand washing and wear a face covering when asked
+Speak to the healthcare team about any vaccinations you may need to reduce your risk of serious illness while you recover.
+When you come into hospital, practise hand washing and wear a face covering when asked.

 What complications can happen?

-General complications of any operation
+General complications of any procedure

 • feeling or being sick